ABC 2000 Today: Broadcast highlights

 This was by far the most comprehensive coverage of any of the broadcast networks.
 By contrast, CBS had hourly updates throughout the day with Dan Rather, a special 8 pm edition of the Late Show with David Letterman and from 10pm-1am ET, Rather and actor and rapper Will Smith hosted America's Millennium live from Times Square and Washington D.C. respectively.
-It was the only time CBS offered live New Year coverage between the finale of Happy New Year, America (leading into 1996) and the debut of CBS New Year's Eve Live: Nashville's Big Bash (leading into 2022).
-NBC had an extended edition of The Today Show, Dateline NBC at 8 pm and from 9:00 pm-3:30 am ET, Tom Brokaw and Katie Couric anchored NBC's millennium coverage, which included a special edition of The Tonight Show with Jay Leno, which took part in the millennium celebrations in Los Angeles.
+It was the only time CBS offered live New Year coverage between the finale of Happy New Year, America (leading into 1996) and the debut of New Year's Eve Live: Nashville's Big Bash (leading into 2022).
+NBC had an extended edition of The Today Show, Dateline NBC at 8 pm and from 9:00 pm–3:30 am ET, Tom Brokaw and Katie Couric anchored NBC's millennium coverage, which included a special edition of The Tonight Show with Jay Leno, which took part in the millennium celebrations in Los Angeles.

 Peter Jennings stayed on the air for the entire duration without a break using only commercial breaks and correspondent pieces to rest, eat, or change suits.
 He changed his wardrobe four times, including wearing a tuxedo when the ball was dropping at Times Square, and a sweater at the end of the ABC 2000 Today broadcast.

 At least 175 million Americans tuned into some portions of ABC 2000 Today.
 The broadcast won a Peabody Award.

 The theme music for ABC 2000 Today (which was also used for ABC News' election coverage that year) was from Epcot's IllumiNations: Reflections of Earth live show.
 The music was composed by Gavin Greenaway, who won an Emmy award for the work.
 Footage of IllumiNations: Reflections of Earth were shown in the opening and closing sequences.